 While the $12,000 annual spending limit exists for both cards, note also that there is no monthly spending cap for this promotion, so you could spend all $12,000 in one month if you like (potentially useful for a large electronics purchase, for example).

 From my point of view, while it’s clearly got great local miles earning potential, it’s hard to get excited about a card which requires you to think about each transaction before you use it.
-Mobile payments make this easier, but are slightly more limited and are now ending on 4th August 2018.
+Mobile payments made this easier, but the bonus has since been discontinued.

 However, can any of us afford to ignore 4 miles per $1 for a good chunk of our annual local spend?
 It may involve a bit more hassle than your average card, but it’s probably worth the effort.